 Andrea Coscelli is the Chief Executive of the Competition & Markets Authority (CMA) following his appointment in July 2016.
 Since joining the CMA in November 2013 he has been an executive board member heading the Directorate responsible for UK merger control, the markets regime and the CMA’s work in regulated sectors.
 He joined the CMA from Ofcom (UK Communications Regulator) where he was a Director of Economic Analysis in the Competition Group.
 He previously worked at Charles Rivers Associates (CRA) in London where he was a Vice President (Partner) in the Competition Practice.
 He co-founded the Association of Competition Economics (ACE) in 2003.
 He holds a PhD in Economics from Stanford University.

-Paolo is the chairman of the European In-house Competition Lawyers’ Association, vice-chair of BIAC (the voice of business at the OECD in Paris) and a non-governmental advisor to the CMA in the UK.
-He is also a member of the Competition Appeal Tribunal’s users’ group.
-He was nominated one of the top 40 rising stars of in-house competition lawyers by Global Competition Review.
+Paolo is a partner at Taylor Wessing.
+Paolo is also the chairman of the European In-house Competition Lawyers’ Association, vice-chair of BIAC (the voice of business at the OECD in Paris) and a non-governmental advisor to the CMA in the UK.

 Beatrice Roxburgh is an experienced competition law practitioner, with a career spanning from private practice in two of the City's pre-eminent competition law firms, to competition law enforcement, followed by 15 years as senior in-house competition counsel with BT Group plc, and joining the University of Law in March 2018 to teach competition law.
 In that time, she has led a variety of cases and investigations in-house at BT, overseen dawn raids as a competition law enforcer, and in private practice advised major corporates, government and public bodies on all aspects of European and UK anti-trust law (including its application to international mergers, joint ventures and other transactions).
 At the University of Law she aims to give our future practitioner the benefit of her experience and kindle the enthusiasm of the next generation of competition lawyers.